Cashfire/Interactive-Programming-in-Python/README.md

 6 | Classes, tiled images | "Blackjack" game
 7 | Acceleration and friction, spaceship class, sprite class, sound | Spaceship from "RiceRocks" game 8 | Sets, groups of sprites, collisions, sprite animation | Full "RiceRocks" game

+- Distinction Grading Policy
+The student’s performance in this course met the standard for Distinction as defined by the course instructor.

+The final grade was based on a weighted combination of one-third of the quiz scores and two-thirds of the mini-project scores (each scaled to 100).
+To receive a Verified Certificate with Distinction, your final grade should be greater than or equal to 90.

+- Coursera Identity Verification
+Coursera has verified the photo identification and keystroke profile of the student and their successful participation in the course.

+- How should I list my course on my resume/C.V.?
+Coursera recommends "An Introduction to Interactive Programming in Python by Rice University on Coursera.
+Certificate earned on November 7, 2015".